-A few months ago, I was driving to a meeting with my husband.
-When I got in the car, I noticed the strong odor of gasoline and my head started pounding within minutes.
-We rolled down all the windows; it didn’t help.
-Within 10 minutes, I was dizzy and nauseous.
-My throat started closing up and my lips went numb and started swelling.
-I couldn’t think straight.
-After 20 minutes, I asked my husband to pull over.
+A few months ago, I was driving with my husband.
+When I got in the car, I noticed the strong odor of gasoline.
+My head started pounding within minutes.

-It took me a long time to realize that some things aren’t good for me, and no matter how strange others might find my behavior, I don’t engage in something unless I really want to.
+It took me a long time to realize that some things aren’t good for me.

 I can still decide to do something that I know might make me sick.
 I just have to decide if I’m willing to pay for it afterwards.

-That is why I plan in advance and choose whether or not to participate.
+This is why I plan in advance.
 My level of participation is determined by how much I want to do it, despite the consequences.

-I explained to my mom the other day that my limitations fall into three categories:
+I explained to my mom the other day that my limitations of fibromyalgia fall into three categories: